-Information about Cavalier King Charles Spaniels
+Information about Cavalier King Charles Spaniels.

 The Cavalier King Charles Spaniel is a small and sociable breed of dog.
 This breed has one of the longest names, and it’s often referred to as just “Cavalier”.
 Cavalier Dogs are originally from England and have become famous worldwide thanks to their appearances in TV and movies, like Lady and the Tramp.
 This breed is active and playful, and can be suitable for both adults and children.